 Cut mushrooms into ¼" slices.

 Trim and mince white portions of green onions.
-Thinly slice remaining green portions on an angle.
+Thinly slice remaining green portions on an angle, keeping green and white portions separate.

 Pat salmon dry, and season flesh side with ¼ tsp. salt and a pinch of pepper.